Tylerl7374/Flask-server/README.md

-A good `README.md` file provides clear and concise information to help others understand your project, its purpose, how to use it, and how to contribute.
-Below is a template you can use for your Flask server project:

----

 # Flask Server for Patient Portal

 This project is a basic **Flask** server that serves as the backend for a Patient Portal.
 The server is deployed on **Heroku** and interacts with client-side frontends.
 The server is lightweight and easy to set up, making it ideal for small applications or proof-of-concepts.